Cathode Carbon Block Discarded by Electrolytic Aluminum

-When the residual anode and the cathode carbon block are broken into a size of 100 mm, beside determining whether the cathode carbon block is derived from residual anode or cathode through the ash test, it can also be determined by the sectional feature:
+When the carbon anode butts and the cathode carbon block are broken into a size of 100 mm, beside determining whether the cathode carbon block is derived from carbon anode butts or cathode through the ash test, it can also be determined by the sectional feature:

 The cathode carbon block discarded by electrolytic aluminum can be used as a fuel if its quality is good, which it is equivalent to the action of coke, of course, the premise is that the content of elements such as F is relatively low.